Coinbase Pay SDK FAQ

 Coinbase recommends using a mix of

 Developers can use the JS SDK for Coinbase Pay on mobile apps right away.
-Toward the end of Q2, we will being distributing semantically versioned releases for mobile SDK.
+We are working on support for distributing semantically versioned releases for mobile SDK.

 Coinbase Pay currently supports the following cryptos and blockchains: